adamedx/scriptclass/src/scriptobject/DESIGN.md

 * Properties, both static and non-static, of a class of objects, including their types (from initialization)
 * Methods, both static and non-static, of a class of objects (from initialization)

-The additional classes used for more detailed modeling classes followw:
+The additional classes used for more detailed modeling classes follow:

 * `Property`: This class models static or non-static properties of *ScriptObject*.
 * `Method`: The `Method` class models static or non-static methods of a *ScriptObject*.